willgdjones/pydantic-ai/docs/agents.md

 _(This example is complete, it can be run "as is")_

-The return type of tool can be any valid JSON object ([`JsonData`][pydantic_ai.dependencies.JsonData]) as some models (e.g. Gemini) support semi-structured return values, some expect text (OpenAI) but seem to be just as good at extracting meaning from the data.
+The return type of tool can be any valid JSON object ([`JsonData`][pydantic_ai.tools.JsonData]) as some models (e.g. Gemini) support semi-structured return values, some expect text (OpenAI) but seem to be just as good at extracting meaning from the data.
 If a Python object is returned and the model expects a string, the value will be serialized to JSON.

 If a tool has a single parameter that can be represented as an object in JSON schema (e.g. dataclass, TypedDict, pydantic model), the schema for the tool is simplified to be just that object.
 (TODO example)